Reading and processing OTM data and Generating OTM spline models

 Generating OTM cubic spline models

-The next step in the throne
+The next step in the throne workflow will be to fit a

 cubic smoothing spline model to each OTM each

-during it’s deployment in the field.
+doy during it’s deployment in the field.
 This model will

 capture the thermal dynamics of the OTM in a given doy